LDflex/LDflex/README.md

 ```

 ## Usage
-When you have obtained an starting subject,
+When you have obtained a starting subject,
 you can navigate through its properties
 using standard JavaScript dot property syntax.

 In order to query for the result,
 use `await` if you want a single value,
-or `for await` to iterator over all values.
+or `for await` to iterate over all values.

 ### Looking up data on the Web
 ```JavaScript